 Country-specific data can be provided through an ASCII file (.txt).
-More details on this option are given in the Input File Format section.
+In an ESMF environment you must specify the absolute file path rather than use the \$ROOT specifier.
+More details on the country-specific data option are given in the Input File Format section.